 Terrestrial positioning and timing

-Within this section, we consider different terrestrial navigation and timing systems, noting that the use of Radar for absolute positioning is captured in Section x.
+Within this section, different terrestrial navigation and timing systems are considered, noting that the use of Radar for absolute positioning is captured in Section x.

 Loran-C

 Loran–C is a hyperbolic radionavigation system that was developed during the 1960’s to meet U.S. Department of Defense requirements.
 The Russian Federation operates a similar radionavigation system called CHAYKA.